Venom: Mammals

 Euchambersia, an extinct genus of therocephalians, is hypothesized to have had venom glands attached to its canine teeth.

 A few species of living mammals are venomous, including solenodons, shrews, the European mole, vampire bats, male platypuses, and slow lorises.
 Shrews have venomous saliva and most likely evolved their trait similarly to snakes.
 The presence of tarsal spurs akin to those of the platypus in many non-therian Mammaliaformes groups suggests that venom was an ancestral characteristic among mammals.

 Extensive research on platypuses shows that their toxin was initially formed from gene duplication, but data provides evidence that the further evolution of platypus venom does not rely as much on gene duplication as was once thought.
 Modified sweat glands are what evolved into platypus venom glands.
 Although it is proven that reptile and platypus venom have independently evolved, it is thought that there are certain protein structures that are favored to evolve into toxic molecules.
 This provides more evidence of why venom has become a homoplastic trait and why very different animals have convergently evolved.

-Venom and humans
+Humans

 Envenomation resulted in 57,000 human deaths in 2013, down from 76,000 deaths in 1990.
 Venoms, found in over 173,000 species, have potential to treat a wide range of diseases, explored in over 5,000 scientific papers.

 In medicine, snake venom proteins are used to treat conditions including thrombosis, arthritis, and some cancers.
 Gila monster venom contains exenatide, used to treat type 2 diabetes.
 Solenopsins extracted from fire ant venom has demonstrated biomedical applications, ranging from cancer treatment to psoriasis.
 A branch of science, venomics, has been established to study the proteins associated with venom and how individual components of venom can be used for pharmaceutical means.